Defect-Bound Excitons in Topological Materials: Abstract

 \section{Abstract}

 Excitons, bound states of electrons and holes, are affected by the properties of the underlying band structure of a material.
 Defects in lattice systems may trap electronic defect states, to which an electron can be excited to form defect-bound excitons.
 Here, we examine the effect of band topology on excitons in systems with a single-site defect.
-We show that in the topological phase, when robust, in-gap, ring-shaped electronic states appear around defects, excitons inherit the properties of these ring states: The excitons' binding energies are lowered as a result of the wide spatial profile of the defect state, and their wave functions have complex shapes and order due to the mixed orbital character of the topological bands.
-Our study advances the understanding of the role of topology in modifying and controlling defect-bound excitons in quantum materials.
+We show that in the topological phase, when robust, in-gap, ring-shaped electronic states appear around defects, the excitons' binding energies are lowered as a result of the wide spatial profile of the defect state.
+In addition, the excitonic wave functions have distinct shapes that change in order with small changes in the model due to the mixed orbital character of the topological bands.
+Our study therefore sheds new light on the dominant mechanisms that govern the behavior of defect-bound excitons in topological materials.